The word ‘interview’ makes us uncomfortable the second we qualify in the category of the interviewee.

-Tips always make thing easier, whether you are an interviewer or an interviewee.
+Tips always make things easier, whether you are an interviewer or an interviewee.

 1. Do not forget your homework:

-Was doing homework in your school days always a headache to you?
+Was doing homework in your school days always a headache for you?

-Well, then this may sound as a sad news for you.
-Homework may not leave you even after you are done with the school life.
+Well, then this may sound like sad news for you.
+Homework may not leave you even after you are done with school life.

 From the available source (resume) gain background knowledge of the prospective candidate and enable yourself with an upper hand (Although you already have an upper hand by being an interviewer).